Kpriyaanka61425/Experiment-01/Differential_Amplifier.md

    ![Screenshot 2025-03-02 235658](https://github.com/user-attachments/assets/2358d817-ba7d-4b96-bd3d-38e5db646146)

-   by the above graphs value we can calculate whether the mosfet is in saturation or not since Vgs1 = 0.59 ,Vov = Vgs - Vth = 0.59 - 0.497 = 0.093v ,Vgd = 1 - 1.1 = 0.6
+   by the above graphs value we can calculate whether the mosfet is in saturation or not since Vgs1 = 0.59 ,Vov = Vgs - Vth = 0.59 - 0.497 = 0.093v ,Vgd = 1 - 1.1 = -0.1v.
-   since Vds>=Vov and Vgd <=Vth so we can conclude CMOS1 is in saturation and also similarly CMOS2 also will be in satuaration
+   since Vds>=Vov and Vgd <= Vth so we can conclude CMOS1 is in saturation and also similarly CMOS2 also will be in satuaration.